ZIMO-Elektronik/MDU/README.md

 | CV106 == 0x00 | CV106 == 0x00 |

 ### Alternative entry
-As an alternative to entry via DCC CV verify commands, a preamble with [default bit timings](#bit-timings) can be transmitted directly after switching on the rail voltage.
+As an alternative to entry via DCC CV verify commands, a preamble with [default bit timings](#bit-timings) can be transmitted directly after switching on the track voltage.
 The preamble should be sent for at least 200ms.

 ### Transmission
-Bit transmission takes place MSB-first similar to the DCC protocol described in [RCN-210](http://normen.railcommunity.de/RCN-210.pdf) through zero crossings (change of polarity) of the rail signal.
+Bit transmission takes place MSB-first similar to the DCC protocol described in [RCN-210](http://normen.railcommunity.de/RCN-210.pdf) through zero crossings (change of polarity) of the track signal.
 In contrast to DCC, the transmission of a bit does not require two, but only one zero crossing.
 The decision as to whether a received bit represents a zero bit, one bit or acknowledgment bit is determined by the time interval between the zero crossings.
 This time interval has a default value at the beginning, but can be varied using a separate command (see [Config-Transfer-Rate command](#config-transfer-rate)).
 In addition, there are so-called fallback timings that must be able to be received at any time.

 At the end of a data packet, so-called acknowledgment bits are sent by the command station. **Selected decoders** (see [Ping command](#ping)) can respond within this time by means of current pulses (ack bits).
 This is comparable to the programming mode of the DCC protocol (service mode) described in [RCN-216](http://normen.railcommunity.de/RCN-216.pdf).
 The feedback phase is divided into two channels.